-A huge debt of gratitude goes to the PhD students through the years who have added to this document.
-Many of you are now tenured professors and I am proud of each one of you!
-I am especially indebted to this year's class who have added the reference list on theory construction and evaluation, as well as several new theories: Seonwoo Ko and Hyojun Jung.
+A huge debt of gratitude goes to the PhD students through the years who have added to this collection.
+Many are now successful faculty, and I am proud of each one of you!
+This year, I am indebted to students and visiting scholars who participated in this project, including the addition of a new reference list: Yueming Guo, Qingyun Pang, Wencan Shen, and Hoyoung Shin.